-I have been an acolyte in my local Catholic church for 7 years, where I assist the priest in liturgical celebrations and organize other social activities like donating to orphanages and helping out in nursing homes.
-During the pandemic, I also stepped up as head of the events division to engage inactive members and resuscitate social activities by organizing workshops, seminars, and fundraisers online.
-Leading the events division, I learned to be a leader that is adaptable, initiative, and inventive.
-As a former self-centered introvert, being a part of this community made me more sociable and open. –It also made me enjoy social activities for the fun memories created and the joy I was able to share with others.
+Serving as an acolyte in my local Catholic church for seven years, I’ve been assisting the priest in liturgical celebrations and organizing social activities, such as donating to orphanages and volunteering at nursing homes.
+During the pandemic, I also stepped up as the head of the events division and reached out to inactive members by resuscitating social activities, organizing online workshops, seminars, and fundraisers.
+Since everyone participated actively in church events, all of us were able to share fun memories and learn to be joyful even during the pandemic.
+My role as a leader taught me to be adaptable, active, and inventive.
+As a former self-centered introvert, being a part of this community helped me become me more sociable.

 Hi Sam,